 The supported swim program provides children and youth with disabilities access to a warm water therapy pool and support staff.
 Children register weekly to swim, play, and have fun!
 Siblings without special needs are able to register as additional swimmers as space permits.
-For current schedules and to register online, please click here.

 Children’s Lightning Wheels, a Paralympic Sports Club, sponsored by Children’s Specialized Hospital, is a sports team for athletes ages 5 – 22 that have a primary diagnosis of a physical disability.
 Click here for more information.

 Our martial arts program provides a special

 opportunity for children & youth with special healthcare needs between the

 ages 4-21 years old.
 The classes provide instruction on basic martial arts

 techniques and listening skills.
 Coordination of movement, balance, body